 Students in 2-5 grades check out chapter books from the library.
 These books must be in their Lexile range.
 Students read these books during self-selected reading and take them home to read with their parents.
 Once they complete the book, they take an Accelerated Reading Test on the book that counts towards their reading goal.
 The passing score is 80% or above.
-Once they read five chapter books, they are invited to a celebration.
+Once they make their goal, they are invited to a celebration.